pombredanne/Licenser-5/README.md

 Optional
 * --extensions extensions of target files (if left empty, licenser will attempt to insert into every file)
-* --ignorefiles name of file which should be ignored
+* --ignorefiles name of files which should be ignored

 ## Samples